Verbena Growth and Care Guide

 Verbena encompasses over 250 species of flowering plants in the Verbenaceae family.
 Native to tropical and subtropical regions, Verbena is celebrated for its long-lasting blooms, which range from deep purples to soft pastels.
 From trailing Verbena hybrid varieties perfect for hanging baskets to upright cultivars like Verbena bonariensis, this plant brings charm and resilience to any garden.

-One of the most popular Verbena, lemon verbena (Aloysia citrodora) is a fragrant herb native to South America, cherished for its delightful lemon-scented leaves.
+Lemon Verbena (Aloysia citrodora) is a fragrant herb native to South America, cherished for its delightful lemon-scented leaves.
 However, as it is not part of the Verbenaceae family, it is not discussed herein.
 Another extremely popular species of Verbena is Blue Vervain (Verbena hastata), a perennial herb native to North America.
-Blue vervain has a long history of use in traditional medicine.
+Blue Vervain has a long history of use in traditional medicine.
 The leaves and flowering tops of blue vervain are commonly used to make herbal teas and tinctures.
 However, Verbena hastata is not commonly found in local garden centers and is thus excluded from this section on Verbena.
 In sum, this discussion is limited to commercially available Verbena such as the trailing hybrids and the upright bonariensis variety.

 Characteristics of Verbena